 (Disclosure: Some of the links below may be affiliate links)

-When you have a lot of things at home, there are probably many of these things that are not necessary.
+When you have a lot of things at home, there are probably many things that are unnecessary.
 An excellent way to get rid of some of these things is to sell them.

-For instance, recently, I did some ordering in my technology closet (yes, I am the kind of guy that has a technology closet).
+For instance, I recently did some order in my technology closet (yes, I am the kind of guy with a technology closet).
 And I realized that I had way too many things stored at home.
 I also realized that I had way too many servers.
 So I decided to sell online a few things.

-I am mostly using online websites to sell things.
+I mostly use online websites to sell things.
 I am far from being a minimalist.
-It is easily seen by my technology closet that is still too full after a first purge.
 But I am trying to reduce a bit the amount of burden I own.
 And if I can get some money in the process, it is a nice bonus!

-In this post, I am going to talk about what I am selling online in Switzerland.
+In this article, I talk about what I am selling online in Switzerland.
 And how am I selling them!

 How to sell things online in Switzerland?

-Let’s go the main part of the article, how to sell these things!
+Let’s go to the central part of the article, how to sell these things!

 My preferred way to sell items is to sell online.
 There are other ways, of course, but I prefer using online selling.
-Some people prefer things like a garage sale.
+Some people like things like a garage sale.
 But there are much less popular in Switzerland than in America.
-And a lot of people are not going to flea markets anymore.
+And a lot of people do not go to flea markets anymore.
 So online selling is working pretty well!

 - Facebook Marketplace

-I have especially been using the first two options.
+I have mainly been using the first two options.
 But Facebook Marketplace is working better and better in Switzerland.
 And a lot of people have had success with it.

 Sell things online with Ricardo

-Unfortunately, this a commercial offer, so you will have to pay some fees when you sell.
+Unfortunately, this is a commercial offer, so you will have to pay some fees when you sell.
 The basic price is 9% of the final value when you sell.
-If you do not sell your item, you do not have to pay anything.
+You do not have to pay anything if you do not sell your item.
 It is a great thing.
 However, 9% can be a lot of money if you sell a lot of stuff!

 There are also many options you can use to promote your offers.
-There are options from 2 CHF to 40 CHF to make sure that more people see your offer.
+There are options from 2 CHF to 40 CHF to ensure that more people see your offer.
 I have never used any of them.
 I think it is too expensive.
 If you sell costly things, you may want to consider it.
-But generally, I have found out that enough people find my listings not to need additional promotion.
+But generally, I have found that enough people find my listings.

 If you are not ready to pay some fees, you should avoid Ricardo.
-You can set several options for paying and several options for sending the item or letting the buyer pick the item.
+You can set several options for paying and sending or letting the buyer pick the item.
 Generally, it works much better if you offer to send the item by mail.
-But for very large items, you can sometimes require the buyer to come to take it.
+But for very large items, you can sometimes require the buyer to come to take them.

-One tip I have for Ricardo is to translate your auction in German and French.
+One tip I have for Ricardo is to translate your auction into German and French.
 Most Ricardo users are from the German part of Switzerland.
-By publishing in both languages, you will have a much larger audience and a better chance to sell!
+You will have a much larger audience and a better chance to sell by publishing in both languages!

 Sell things online with Anibis

-Another reason I prefer Ricardo is that the platform is made for selling things.
+Another reason I prefer Ricardo is that the platform is for selling things.
 On Anibis, you can post ads of any kind.
-It means the platform itself has very little notion of delivery, for instance.
+It means the platform has a minimal notion of delivery, for instance.
 On Ricardo, a user can press a single button and get its item.
 On Anibis, people have to converse by email to plan for buying something.
-I think Ricardo much more suited to that.
+I think Ricardo is much more suited to that.

-I have started with Anibis, and I have not tried the other ones.
+I have started with Anibis and have not tried the other ones.
 But if you use them, you will be limited in the number of people you can reach.
-I do not think any of the two is really better than the other now.
-You should choose the one that you like the most after a short inspection.
-I should probably try Tutti again since I never tried it since they merged with OLX.
+I do not think any of the two is better than the other now.
+After a short inspection, you should choose the one you like the most.
+I should probably try Tutti again since I have never tried it since they merged with OLX.